-Spring migration is the best period to visit southern Spain and the amazing Gibraltar straits.
-During March the “flyway” explodes with tens of thousands of migrants returning to Europe after spending the winter in Africa.
+Late Spring is a fantastic period to visit southern Spain and the amazing Gibraltar straits.
+During this time the “flyway” explodes with tens of thousands of migrants returning to Europe after spending the winter in Africa.

 Our tour focuses on migration of course, but also includes many specialty species, iconic birds of Prey and much more.
-Our birding adventures will bring us to the edge of Europe, the Gibraltar Straits and we will also take a boat trip into the Straits to search for Seabirds, Dolphins, Whales and more.
-Besides birds we have allocated some time to search for the amazing and critically endangered Iberian Lynx, one of the rarest felines in the world.
+Our birding adventures will bring us to the scenic mountains of southern Spain and all the way to the edge of Europe, the Gibraltar Straits.
+One of the tour highlights is a boat trip into the Straits to search for Seabirds, Dolphins, Whales and more, a memorable experience.

 Besides enjoying amazing birds and wildlife this tour is truly the “classic Spain” experience: beautiful rural townships, amazing food (and wine) and the wonderful romantic energy that Spain has to offer.
 Our tour is run with our friends at Inglorious Bustards that besides being a great tour operator are also devoted to conservation and some of the tours proceeds will go directly to conservation.

 New in 2024 – We have moved the tour dates to late April to coincide with the last big wave of raptors and the arrival of many local breeders.
 We have also added 2 days in the mountains and the Steppes of southern Spain for some mountain birds and with luck, Little and Great Bustards.

 We will meet in Málaga airport around midday, soon leaving the bustling coast of the Costa del Sol and taking the road up through the coniferous forests and evergreen Mediterranean scrub of the Serranía de Ronda, a little-visited but stunning area where the Sierra de las Nieves and Sierra de Grazalema meet.